omar-polo/gmid/README.md

     make install

+### Docker

-If you have trouble installing LibreSSL or libretls, as they aren't available as package on various Linux distribution, you can use Docker to build a `gmid` image with:
+If you have trouble installing LibreSSL or libretls, you can use Docker to build a `gmid` image with:

     docker build -t gmid .